Fundraising University logo

 NORMAL

-Fundraising University provides a comprehensive 127-hour training curriculum designed to prepare three staff members for launch, combining classroom instruction with practical operational readiness modules.
-The program includes on-site launch support for operational readiness; franchisees are responsible for travel and lodging expenses, and on-site assistance incurs additional fees.
+Fundraising University provides a comprehensive 127-hour training curriculum designed to prepare three staff members for launch.
+The program includes on-site launch assistance to support operational readiness; franchisees are responsible for travel and lodging, and certain on-site services may incur additional fees.

 Unit Growth Analysis